 Shoulder Time and Overt or Displaced Aggression

-Most parrots will try to creep up an arm and gain a spot on a shoulder or even on top of a head--but again, this is a dominant position.
+Most parrots will try to creep up an arm and gain a spot on a shoulder or even on top of a head.

-Many owners know this but "cheat" a little.
+Many owners know this is not ideal but "cheat" a little.
 This is easy to do because of the bonds that are forged between human and bird.

-A larger hook-bill should never be allowed shoulder time, a position where significant injury could be inflicted to a human or to someone who approaches.
+A larger hook-bill should never be allowed shoulder time, a position where significant injury could be inflicted to its owner or someone else who approaches.
 As the bird reaches maturity, the potential for shoulder aggression escalates.

 Aggression in Companion Parrots

-Certainly, aggression in a companion parrot may have more than one cause and height may only be one of many factors that are contributing to undesirable behaviors.
-Peaceful coexistence is possible with a companion parrot when causes of aggression are addressed and dealt with.
+Certainly, aggression in a companion parrot may have more than one cause and height may be only one of many factors contributing to undesirable behaviors that need to be addressed and dealt with.

-* Author's note: Avian behaviorism is a relatively newer and evolving field and as such, theories change as to what constitutes the "why" behind certain types of avian behavior.
-In recent years, there have been conflicting theories about height and whether it is a factor in avian aggression.
-Having worked with different species of parrots, and noticing a remarkable difference in their aggression levels, depending on where we both were positioned, I stand by my recommendations about height and how it can be a factor in aggression in psitticines.
+Author's note: Avian behaviorism is a relatively newer and evolving field and as such, theories change as to what constitutes the "why" behind certain types of psittacine behavior.
+In recent years, conflicting theories have emerged about height and whether it is a factor in aggression.
+Having lived and worked with different species of parrots and noticing a remarkable difference in aggression levels dependent upon positioning, I stand by my recommendations about height and how it can be a factor in aggressive behavior in psittacines.